High-Linalool Strains Perfect for Relaxing

 The terpene linalool is best known for its importance in aromatherapy.
 Lavender beads, sprays, oils, body washes — the list goes on with ways to incorporate this floral and relaxing terpene into your daily routine.
 But did you know that many cannabis strains have high levels of linalool?

-The effects of the cannabis plant are driven in part by cannabis terpenes, and understanding the potential benefits of terpenes in different cannabis strains can help you better customize your consumption routine.
-We’ve briefly touched on this terpene in our terpene guide, but this blog will take a deep dive into what you need to know about linalool strains.
+The effects of the cannabis plant are driven in part by cannabis terpenes, and understanding the potential benefits of terpenes in different cannabis strains can help you customize your consumption routine.
+We’ve briefly touched on linalool in our terpene guide, but this blog will take a deep dive into what you need to know about linalool strains.

-The earthy side of Linalool comes out in the aroma of Skywalker (sometimes called Skywalker OG), a Star Wars-inspired flower with no apparent connection to the film series.
+The earthy side of linalool comes out in the aroma of the Skywalker OG cultivar, a Star Wars-inspired strain with no apparent connection to the film series.
 This hybrid strain has an earthy and fruity aroma that reminds some of blueberries.
-Skywalker is renowned for a deeply relaxing body high and cerebral experience that may leave you on the couch — but you’ll be happy to be there.
+Skywalker OG, sometimes known as just “Skywalker,” is renowned for a deeply relaxing body high and cerebral experience that may leave you on the couch.
+You’ll be happy to be there.

 Average linalool content: 0.16%

 Sherbert is a strain of many names, including Sherbert OG and Sunset Sherbert.
-It has a candy-sweet scent that hides the presence of linalool, but you’ll feel it in the intensely relaxing effects of this strain.
+It has a candy-sweet scent that hides the presence of linalool, but you may feel its presence in the intensely relaxing effects of this strain.
 A carefree euphoria meets a body-locking high while linalool carries your worries away.
 Don’t make plans after smoking this one.

 Average linalool content: 0.30%